abea3costa/Portfolio/README.md

 ![Coffee Sales Dashboard](https://github.com/abea3costa/Portfolio/blob/main/Excel%20Dashboards/Coffee_Sales_Dashboard.png)

 ## Overview
-This project’s objective is to create an intuitive dashboard including the key insights of sales analysis in a coffee shop such as Revenue, payment mode and most popular and profitable orders.
+This project’s objective is to create an intuitive dashboard including the key insights of sales analysis in a coffee shop such as revenue, payment mode and most popular and most revenue generating coffee orders.

 ## Technologies Used
 - Excel: EDA formulas such as MIN(), MAX(), AVERAGE(), COUNT() to describe sales and coffee prices, formulas such as SUMIF() and COUNTIF() to group total revenue by coffee order, pivot tables to summarise the data and charts to visually display findings.